Noah-Dechasa/Noah-Dechasa/README.md

 - 🎓 Currently working on a **Senior Independent Study** exploring the intersection of public trust and tax transparency.
 - 🛠️ Experienced in **data analysis**, **statistical modeling**, **web development**, and **visualization tools**.
 - 🌟 Interests: Data-driven decision-making, app development, and exploring the intersection of economics and technology.
-- 💡 Building innovative apps and websites in my spare time.
+- 💡 Building apps and websites in my spare time.

 -----------------